jewelsofthought/neshama/site/posts/qkab/energy.md

 ## Zero Waste (Energy)

 If the synergy is perfectly in sync, then there is **zero waste**, as all inputs will be used and all outputs nourish something in the chain of life [differentiate between local & global in/outputs] (like the [Oroborus](oroborus.html)).
 Similar to the _manna_ given to the Son of Israel while they were wandering in the desert - which produced no waste as it was spiritual food.

+## "Trapped" energy

+For something to exist in material form, it has to have "energy".
+The energy of form is trapped energy, energy that is held in a certain form.
+Two types of "trapping": one is benign, the other is forced.
+The first is one in which the being decides to constrain itself, the other is one in which it is forced by circumstances (or outside forces) to be constrained.
+It has what I call, angular momentum.
+As it holds that energy static, it is now in a potentially recognisable form.
+Energy has been removed from its locale.
+This is what forms it brane or skin.
+The energy held in a from is required to maintain a certain stasis or, potentially dynamic, balance.

+If it is "dead" this stasis is relatively stable, with a very small amount of energy being transferred form it into its environment and vice-versa.
+One could then define death as an energy situation that is below a certain threshold.
+If it is "alive", there is a more active interchange&mdash; which could even be judged by measuring the energy of these interactions.
+Thus, trivially, being alive is a measurement of a certain level of energy.

+As a result of this, in order to remain alive, requires an energy input.
+The entity/form needs energy/nourishment form its surroundings.
+Thus the inherently destructive aspect of being alive is generally ignored in the full energy equation/interaction.